Dr Tobias Müller

 Junior Research Fellow

 Tobias Müller joined the Woolf Institute as Junior Research Fellow in November 2018.
-He is a political scientist working in the fields of political theory, political anthropology, gender, secularism and religion.
+He is a College Research Associate at King’s College, a Teaching Associate at Queens’ College and Postdoctoral Research Affiliate at the Department of Politics and International Relations.
+Tobias is a political scientist working in the fields of political theory, political sociology, political anthropology, gender, secularism and religion.
 Tobias is the principal researcher of the project Strictly Observant Religion, Gender and the State on which he is working with Dr Ed Kessler MBE.
 The project aims to understand how groups that claim strict observance to their religion interact with the state regarding questions of gender and sexuality.
-It seeks to investigate how gender and sexuality emerge as fields of contestation between religious people and the secular-liberal order advanced through the modern state.
+It seeks to investigate how gender and sexuality emerge as fields of contestation and cooperation between religious people and the secular-liberal order advanced through the modern state.

 Tobias Müller's PhD research, Muslims and the Relational State.
 Contesting Security, Identity, Diversity was supported by a Vice Chancellor's Award from the University of Cambridge and a doctoral scholarship of the German National Scholarship Foundation.
 His doctoral research investigated patterns of the mutually transformative interactions of Muslims and various levels of the state through the lens of two diverse urban neighbourhoods in Germany and the UK.